irnamstf/2403-ITT440/10% Individual Assignment/32 SYAKIRA ILHAM BINTI SALIHIN/README.md

 We first need a compiler and a code editor to compile and run a C Program.
 The below example is of MobaXterm Apps with GCC compiler.

 ## FIRST STEP : DOWNLOAD VMWARE AND SETUP
+Can refer here to setup your VMware [Setup VMware](https://youtu.be/-IrjVBONANQ).

 ## SECOND STEP : DOWNLOAD MOBAXTERM